WriteGirl: WriteGirl Mentorship Program

-Lights, Camera, WriteGirl is an annual event benefiting WriteGirl and it’s programming.
+Lights, Camera, WriteGirl is an annual event benefiting WriteGirl and its programming.
 The event showcases scenes and monologues written by WriteGirl teens, brought to life by a celebrity cast of actors which have included Wendi McLendon-Covey, Seth Rogen, Keiko Agena, Wayne Brady, Angela Bassett, and Kelsey Scott, among others.
 In 2019, actor, author and WriteGirl volunteer Lauren Graham, emceed the event.